top of page

 Note 1 – The Pesse Canoe has a close competitor, namely the Dufuna Canoe found in Nigeria, which was found in 1987 and is dated between 6,500 and 6,000 BC.

-Note 2 - We had to be very creative linking this canoe with the Frisia Coast Trail, since the trail itself is still 55 km away from Pesse as the crow flies.
-However, province Drenthe (Drentland) was the fourth Sealand of greater Frisia during the High Middle Ages!
+Note 2 - We had to be very creative linking this canoe with the Frisia Coast Trail, since the trail itself is still 55 kilometers away from Pesse as the crow flies.
+However, the province of Drenthe (formerly Drentland) was the fourth so-called Sealand of greater Frisia during the High Middle Ages.
 If you think we stretched the argument too far, we must agree, however.

-Having said this, when we retrace our steps even further back to the Late Iron Age, Frisians (Frisii or Fresones) might have inhabited (parts of) province Drenthe, and they might even be responsible for the death of the Girl of Yde.
-Check our post The Killing Fields, of the Celts.
+Having said this, when we retrace our steps even further back to the Late Iron Age, Frisians (Frisii or Fresones) might have inhabited (parts of) the province of Drenthe, and they might even be responsible for the death of the Girl of Yde.
+Yde is a village.
+Read our blog post The Killing Fields, of the Celts to learn more about this ancient history.

 Suggested hiking